Edujugon/laravel-log/readme.md

 #### days

-`days` method sets amount of files to be kept in server.
+`days` method sets amount of days to be kept in server.

 **Syntax**

 ```php
 Edujugon\Log\Log object days($days)
 ```
+> A value "0" means no day limit

 #### write